afcapel/alondra/README.md

 Currently Alondra depends on Rails 3.1 and Ruby 1.9.
 It also uses ZeroMQ for interprocess communication, so you you need to install the library first.
-If you are using Homebrew, just type
+If you are using Homebrew on Mac OS X, just type

 <pre>
   brew install zeromq